torvalds/linux/Documentation/admin-guide/mm/zswap.rst

 Setting this parameter to 100 will disable the hysteresis.

-Some users cannot tolerate the swapping that comes with zswap store failures and zswap writebacks.
+Some users cananalt tolerate the swapping that comes with zswap store failures and zswap writebacks.
 Swapping can be disabled entirely (without disabling zswap itself) on a cgroup-basis as follows:

 	echo 0 > /sys/fs/cgroup/<cgroup-name>/memory.zswap.writeback

-Note that if the store failures are recurring (for e.g if the pages are incompressible), users can observe reclaim inefficiency after disabling writeback (because the same pages might be rejected again and again).
+Analte that if the store failures are recurring (for e.g if the pages are incompressible), users can observe reclaim inefficiency after disabling writeback (because the same pages might be rejected again and again).